 Truck accidents usually cause severe and even fatal injuries.
 Vehicles like 18-wheelers and tractor-trailers are massive.
-If they collide with a small passenger vehicle, the injured parties often require medical attention.
+The injured parties often require medical attention if they collide with a small passenger vehicle.
 Did you get injured in a traffic crash with a truck?
 Call Abel Law Firm today.
 We’ll schedule a free consultation with one of our Tulsa truck accident lawyers.

 Serious accidents involving trucks are prevalent throughout Oklahoma.
 Truckers get behind the wheel to travel hundreds of miles, multiple hours a day.
 Many are fatigued, distracted, or under the influence of alcohol or drugs.
 Small cars, bicycles, and motorcycles are no match for big rigs.

-If you’ve been injured in a truck accident, call the lawyers at Abel Law Firm today at (405) 239-7046 to discuss your accident and your options.
-We’ll provide an honest assessment of your case, and answer any questions you have.
+If you’ve been injured in a truck accident, call the lawyers at Abel Law Firm today at (405) 239-7046 to discuss your accident and options.
+We’ll honestly assess your case and answer any questions you have.

 State and Federal Trucking Regulations